Hello, I'm Alex.

 years of product leadership & strategy

-years of design team management
+years of design leadership

 Specialties